 Scabs Caused by Allergies

-These scabs can be tricky to pinpoint since it’s caused by one of many reasons.
+These scabs can be tricky to pinpoint since it's caused by one of many reasons.
 Begin by switching out any shampoos, soaps, fabric softeners, or laundry detergents they come in contact with.
 Opt for hypoallergenic options instead.
+Meanwhile, you can use an oatmeal bath to soothe their itchy and dry skin.
+Keeping their scabs moisturized will help reduce their irritation.

 Scabs Caused by Fleas

 Flea prevention methods are the first line of defense against these scabs.
 Flea collars and homemade flea powders are your best friend.
+You can make a homemade flea powder by mixing one part baking soda and one part salt.
+Sprinkle this on your carpets or other areas your cat frequents.

-It’s known fleas dislike the smell of cedar chips.
+The mixture dries out larvae and eggs, significantly reducing the number of fleas in your cat's domain.
+It's known that fleas dislike the smell of cedar chips.
 So, scatter cedar chips in plants you keep inside, around their play and sleep areas, and in your backyard.

 Scabs Caused by Diet

 If you are using new cat food, that might be the problem.
-However, if you’ve also been using the same cat food for a few years, it’s possible your cat developed an allergic reaction to it.
+However, if you've also been using the same cat food for a few years, it's possible your cat developed an allergic reaction to it.
+Try switching your cat's food to a nutrient-rich, organic cat kibble.
+If you're unsure whether your cat has a food allergy, talking to your vet is the best way to find out.

 Home Remedies for All Cat Scabs (General)

-Cat scabs cause itchiness, scratching, over-grooming, inflammation, and skin irritation in cats.
-A general home remedy for miliary dermatitis soothes and moisturizes your cat’s skin.
+Cat scabs cause itchiness, scratching, over-grooming, skin inflammation, and skin irritation in cats.
+A general home remedy for miliary dermatitis soothes and moisturizes your cat's skin.
 You can do this by buying natural products or making treatments at home.

-Read More : Probiotics For Dogs
+Read More: Probiotics For Dogs

 Dry Oatmeal Shampoo